ibuildthecloud/coreos-on-do/README.md

 Installation
 ============

+Start with a Debian 7.0 x64 if you're in sfo1 or Ubuntu 14.04 x64 if you're in nyc2.
-Start with an Ubuntu 14.04 droplet installed **with an SSH key**.
+I haven't tested other regions.
+You must create your droplet **with an SSH key**.
 The SSH key is important as it's how you're going to log into the CoreOS installation.
-I've tried this on nyc2, for some reason sfo1 didn't work as well.
 Once booted run

     wget https://raw.githubusercontent.com/ibuildthecloud/coreos-on-do/master/coreos-on-do.sh
     sudo bash coreos-on-do.sh